RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Talked with Quentin Bammey about the lens correction phase and he gave additional phases for it like chromatic aberration correction and geometric distortion correction.
 I will try to implement these different corrections in the next weeks.
     - Started on a first version of vignetting (but no node yet in ComfyUI).
   * Rayane :
+    - Discuss the masking feature with Quentin Bammey

 ## Between 10/04/2026 and 15/04/2026